balena-io/docs/pages/learn/getting-started.md

 ## Install the {{ $names.cli.lower }}

-Now that we have a device or two connected to a {{ $names.company.lower }} fleet, it's time to deploy some code.
+Now that a device online in your fleet, it's time to deploy some code.
 We will use the {{ $names.cli.lower }} for this.
-Follow the instructions below to install it on your computer (development workstation).
-Choose the tab for your operating system.
+Follow the instructions below to install balenaCLI for the operating system available on your system.

 {{import "getting-started/cliInstructions"}}

-After the {{ $names.cli.lower }} is installed, login to your {{ $names.company.lower}} account
+After {{ $names.cli.lower }} is installed, login to your {{ $names.company.lower}} account
 with the `{{ $names.company.lower }} login` command on the terminal:

 ```shell